Day one of filming was a success, I think. I didn’t talk entirely too much to Bashir, but my actions got everything that needed to be said across.

 “What inspired me?”
-I looked at him just as Karen had gone to go sit down.
+I looked at him just as Karen had went to go sit down.
 “It was so easy because it was me being myself.
 Creating things that I love.
-And what I love, kids happen to love, or the child that lives inside the adult happens to love, you know?
+And what I love, kids happen to love or the child that lives inside the adult happens to love, you know?
 It was so easy because, um, I’m just putting behind the gates everything I never got to do when I was a kid.
-When I was younger, and I would picture what my home would look like, I would draw a theme park with a home right in the middle, right in the middle.
+When I was younger and I would picture what my home would look like, I would draw a theme park with a home right in the middle.
+Right in the middle.
 You can ask my mother, my sisters, my ex-wife… I sent Shayla a copy of what Neverland was supposed to look like in its early stages when we first met.
 I’ve always wanted something like this.”

 “What did Shayla say when she saw it?”

 “Oh, she loved it!
 She told me it reminded her of Kings Island.
-That’s a theme park in Mason, Ohio, not too far away from Cincinnati, where her family is from.
-She loved it so much, and she asked me if we had been friends long enough could she visit.
+That’s a theme park in Mason, Ohio not too far away from Cincinnati where her family is from.
+She loved it so much and she asked me if we were friends long enough could she visit.
 I told her she could be one of the first people to visit.
-And she was,” I nodded, remembering the first time I told her about Neverland and the first time we stepped foot on the property.
+And she was,” I nodded remembering the first time I told her about Neverland and the first time we stepped foot on the property.
 “She was.”

 “Millions a year, yeah,” I nodded.
 “Millions and millions.
 But you know, I get it all back.
 In the smiles on the faces of my twins and the faces of many children who visit here from all over.”